jestjs/jest/docs/CLI.md

 ### `--collectCoverageFrom=<glob>`

-An array of glob patterns relative to <rootDir> matching the files that coverage info needs to be collected from.
+A glob pattern relative to <rootDir> matching the files that coverage info needs to be collected from.

 ### `--colors`